 Each module which you study on campus will require you to attend classes and carry out independent work.
-Your attendance requirements at QMU will depend on which module you are studying and whether you are studying full or part time.
+Your exact attendance requirements at QMU will depend on which module you are studying and whether you are studying full or part time.
 Modules typically run over five weeks and involve two sessions of three hours in class.
-In addition, for each module students spend around 10-12 hours of work each week consisting of preparatory class work independently and with colleagues, including readings and exercises available on dedicated web-based learning platforms as well as independent study.
-Subsequent to class contact, 3 weeks are given to prepare the written assignment.
+In addition, for each module students spend around 10-12 hours of each week on preparatory class work independently and with colleagues, including readings and exercises available on dedicated web-based learning platforms.

-Degree or diploma, preferably in a health-related or social science area.
+Honours degree or diploma, preferably in a health, social science or development related subject.
 Diplomates should have completed the final exam of a professional body.
 All applicants should be able to demonstrate interest in the field of health through professional or voluntary work experience.

-Students whose first language is not English are required to take an IELTS test receiving an overall score of 6.0 and no individual component score below 5.5.
+Students whose first language is not English are required to take an IELTS test receiving a minimum overall score of 6.0 and no individual component score below 5.5.